 Tip: Instead of cracking your egg on the rim of a bowl try cracking it on a flat surface.
 This will prevent you from getting egg shells to fall into the mixture.
 If you do get a shell piece, use a larger piece of shell to fish it out.

 Step 1– Using a clean, flat surface, hold the egg in your hand in one motion, tap the egg on the surface.
 Make sure not to be too aggressive!

 Step 2– Use your thumbs to separate the egg shell where it’s cracked over a bowl.

 It’s as simple as that!

-There are so many ways you can cook eggs for breakfast, lunch and dinner!
+There are so many ways to cook eggs for breakfast, lunch and dinner!

-Let’s first talk about the simplest and most versatile way to cook eggs…scrambled eggs!
+Let’s first talk about of of the simplest and most versatile ways to cook eggs…scrambled eggs!

 Scrambled eggs are the perfect meal and you can add almost anything to it and it will always taste delicious.
 Some of our favourite add-ins are mushrooms, spinach, onion, mozzarella cheese, feta cheese, and don’t forget the salt and pepper.